Ask the Experts: Dubbing Done Differently – with Mapi Lucchesi and Raul Aldana

-ZOO has brought in-house some of the entertainment businesses most seasoned dubbing professionals to enhance its service.
+ZOO has brought in-house some of the entertainment business’ most seasoned dubbing professionals to enhance its service and expertise.
 Two of the dubbing specialists behind the service are long-standing casting director, Mapi Lucchesi and ex-Disney creative director, Raul Aldana.

 Meanwhile, Aldana joined ZOO after 20 years with Disney to help expand the new dubbing service in Latin America.
 With a wealth of impressive credentials – his final project with Disney helped the Mexican version of Coco become the country’s top-grossing film of all time – he is helping to steer the future of the service.

 Broadcast TECH spoke to Mapi and Raul for their takes on the huge potential impact of cloud dubbing for the TV and movie industry.

 Raul Aldana: Cloud dubbing is how dubbing services would have always been done if ‘the cloud’ had always been around!

 It lets me work with the best talent regardless of where they are in the world.
 And it gives full visibility of the dubbing process to the customer.
 It’s a game-changer.

 A recent example of it in action saw me working with two in-demand star talents from Latin America.
 One was in Mexico, the other on tour in Argentina and I was in LA.
 Using ZOO’s cloud dubbing platform, we completed a 4-hour recording session seamlessly – and securely – all connected through the cloud.